peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows:</li> <li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
-If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored.</li> <li>(*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
+Eligible setters also include public, nonstatic, non- <code>readonly</code> fields.
+If a class has two properties and/or fields of the form "X" and "IsX", where "X" is any name, or has multiple properties and/or fields with the same name, those properties and fields are ignored.</li> <li>(*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return void.
 (For example, if a class has "public setValue(string)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(string, int)" are not eligible setters.)
-If a class has two or more otherwise eligible setters with the same name, but different parameter type, they are not eligible setters.</li>
- <li>Then, the method creates an object of the given type and invokes
- each eligible setter with the corresponding value in the CBOR map, if any.
+In addition, public, nonstatic, nonfinal fields are also eligible setters.
+If a class has two or more otherwise eligible setters (methods and/or fields) with the same name, but different parameter type, they are not eligible setters.</li> <li>Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
 Key names in the map are matched to eligible setters according to the rules described in the <code>PODOptions</code> documentation.
-Note that for security reasons, certain types are not supported even if they contain eligible setters.</li> </ul> <p>REMARK: A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
-It is also hoped that the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java.</p><p> </p><p>Java offers no easy way to express a generic type, at least none as easy as C#'s <code>typeof</code> operator.
-The following example, written in Java, is a way to specify that the return value will be an ArrayList of string objects.</p> <pre>Type arrayListString = new ParameterizedType() { public Type[] getActualTypeArguments() { // Contains one type parameter, string return new Type[] { string.class }; } public Type getRawType() { /* Raw type is ArrayList */ return ArrayList.class; } public Type getOwnerType() { return null; } }; ArrayList&lt;string&gt; array = (ArrayList&lt;string&gt;) cborArray.ToObject(arrayListString);</pre> <p>By comparison, the C# version is much shorter.</p> <pre>List&lt;string&gt; array = (List&lt;string&gt;)cborArray.ToObject(
+Note that for security reasons, certain types are not supported even if they contain eligible setters.</li> </ul><p> </p><p>Java offers no easy way to express a generic type, at least none as easy as C#'s
+ <code>typeof</code> operator.
+The following example, written in Java, is a
+ way to specify that the return value will be an ArrayList of string objects.</p> <pre>Type arrayListString = new ParameterizedType() {
+ public Type[] getActualTypeArguments() { // Contains one type parameter, string return new Type[] { string.class }; } public Type
+ getRawType() { /* Raw type is ArrayList */ return ArrayList.class; }
+ public Type getOwnerType() { return null; } };
+ ArrayList&lt;string&gt; array = (ArrayList&lt;string&gt;)
+ cborArray.ToObject(arrayListString);</pre> <p>By comparison, the C#
+ version is much shorter.</p> <pre>List&lt;string&gt; array =
+ (List&lt;string&gt;)cborArray.ToObject(